maxpit/human-pose-estimation/README.md

 #### Files changed a lot
  - `src/trainer.py`
-	Due to changes in the dataloader and the change to eager execution and tf2 most of the code here needed to be rewritten
+	Due to changes in the dataloader and the change to eager execution and tf2 most of the code here needed to be rewritten.
+The two methods for visualization remained mostly unchanged.
  - `src/models.py`
 	Added the critic network
  - `src/ops.py`
-	Added the mesh reprojection loss
+	Added the mesh reprojection loss and critic gradient penalty loss
  - `src/tf_smpl/projection.py`
 	Added mesh reprojection